NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 NC State Stats and Trends

-- NC State has played 12 games, with seven wins against the spread.
+- In NC State's 12 games this year, it has seven wins against the spread.

-- So far this season, the Wolf Pack have been installed as favorites by a 1-point margin or more 10 times and are 6-4 ATS in those contests.

-- NC State's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- NC State has eclipsed the over/under in 54.5% of its opportunities this year (six times in 11 games with a set point total).

-- NC State is 7-3 against the spread and 9-2 overall this season when the team puts up more than 26.8 points.
+- When NC State scores more than 26.8 points, it is 7-3 against the spread and 9-2 overall.

-- In games that NC State churns out over 384.6 yards, the team is 5-2 against the spread and 6-2 overall.
+- In games that NC State piles up over 384.6 yards, the team is 5-2 against the spread and 6-2 overall.

 - This year, the Wolf Pack have 11 turnovers, eight fewer than the Bruins have takeaways (19).